Top 10 Best Bosses In Dark Souls Series (updated)

 Found in the Memory of the Old Iron King, Sir Alonne is a wandering swordsman and formerly the Iron King’s right-hand man.
 He’s quite an intimidating opponent.
 He attacks using several different strikes and dashing attacks from a long distance, and wields the Bewitched Alonne Sword.
 The good thing is that he is open to counterattacks while he’s launching his attacks.
 He also tends to act slower and uses fewer combos as the fight progresses.
 Just make sure to bring a large shield to block all melee damage.
 While Sir Alonne is relatively resistant to all forms of magical attacks, he takes significant damage from Lightning.

+Jumping from number 8 is the Soul of Cinder.
 The final boss of Dark Souls 3, the Soul of Cinder is the amalgamation of all the Lords of Cinder.
 He’s a tall knight wearing badly worn/charred armor.
 The Firelink Greatsword is his weapon of choice.
 It’s a larger version of the Coiled Sword which can change its shape to suit its wielder’s needs.
 For the first phase, he uses a variety of Dark Dialectics spells and movesets, and Gwyn’s moveset during the second phase.
 It will be hard for you to counterattack him as he changes his attack moves very smoothly.
 Which means you’ll need to utilize different fighting tactics.
 He’s not open to critical attacks, but vulnerable to counterattacks.
 The Soul of Cinder is known to be weak to Frost, Lightning and Dark, as well as resistant to Bleed and immune to Poison/Toxic.

+Moving down a spot from number 7 is the Pontiff Sulyvahn.
 The Pontiff Sulyvahn lurks in Irithyll of the Boreal Valley.
 Draped in bejeweled ceremonial robes, Sulyvahn wears a crown over a chain mail.
 He wields two greatswords – the Greatsword of Judgment on his left and the Profaned Ultra Greatsword on his right.
 He is an extremely aggressive boss and attacks using two elements, Fire and Magic, giving you little breathing room.
 Blocking his attacks is hard, so the best thing to do is dodge and have a shield ready.
 He has a ghost that he can summon, so make sure to hit him while he’s at it to deal a few good hits at his ghost at the same time.
 Not only is Sulyvahn resistant to Fire and Magic, he’s also immune to Poison, Toxic, Frost and Bleed.

 A pair of bosses in Dark Souls 2, Lud and Zallen are King’s pets, giant, magic casting sabretooth tigers, found in an icy arena in the end of the Frigid Outskirt.
 While these bosses are usually fought together, they can be beaten individually.
 The fight starts with Lud, giving you a moment before he attacks.
 So make sure to buff quickly.
 He will either cast Crystal Soul Spears or do a lunging swipe, then deflect your attacks with Crystal Spikes or Magic Blast.
 Zallen will then join the fight, so make sure to get hits on Lud as much as you can to quickly defeat him before focusing on Zallen and doing the same.
 Lud and Zallen are weak to Fire and resistant to Dark damage.

+Jumping from number 5 is Fume Knight.
 Also known as Raime the Traitor and Rebel Raime, the Fume Knight is the final boss of the Crown of the Old Iron King and found at the bottom of the Brume Tower.
 The fight starts with the Fume Knight wielding a Fume Sword and a Fume Ultra Greatsword, which he uses to attack with random combos.
 He buffs the greatsword with a mix of Fire and Dark.
 You can block his attacks, but doing so can eat up your stamina.
 So make sure to sneak your counterattacks while dodging his advances, the best times being the ones when he swings the Ultra Greatsword.
 Not only is the Fume Knight extremely resistant to Fire and Magic – with medium resistance to Lightning and Dark – he’s also immune to Bleed and Poison/Toxic.

 One of the most difficult bosses to defeat in Dark Souls, Manus is the final boss of the AotA expansion.
 He was once a human before becoming the Father of the Abyss, losing his humanity in the process.
 Since he’s a force to be reckoned with, you’ll need additional help.
 What you need to do is either summon the Great Grey Wolf Sif or collect the Silver Pendant in the Oolacile Township in order to deflect sorcery.
 Having a strong shield with high endurance will also help you block most of his attacks.
 His downward strikes can’t be blocked, and the only way to avoid it is to roll.
 You’ll also have an edge if you’re an Intelligence Caster or a Faith Caster.
 Manus is weak to Lightning while being resistant to Fire and Magic, as well as immune to Curse and Poison.